jamiebuckley/ml-experiments/alice_in_wonderland_language/README.md

 | '*' | 6 | 0.0175 |
 | 'x' | 48 | 0.0168 |

-This is primarily an experiment into how to try to make a bad model, with bad data as good as it can possibly get.
+This is primarily an experiment into how to try to make a simple model, with bad data as good as it can possibly get with nothing but dataset cleaning and hyperparameter tuning

 For example:
-* Cleaning the data to make it as standard as possible also helped a lot
+* Cleaning the data to make it as standard as possible also helped a lot, lowercasing, removing strange punctuation, extra whitespace etc.
-* Tweaks to sequence length, hidden state & embedding size, vocab size hits a similar floor
+* Tweaks to sequence length, hidden state & embedding size, vocab size all hit a similar floor

 | Vocab Size | Entropy  | Embedding Size | Hidden Size | Seq Length | Epochs | Learning Rate | Best Epoch | Best Val Loss | Comparable Perplexity Score |
 |------------|----------|----------------|-------------|------------|--------|---------------|------------|---------------|-----------------------------|